pmalhaire/xk6-mqtt/README.md

 # xk6-mqtt

+The main branch is not stable, do not use it. eesha/cleanup_branch works, branch off of it and then merge your PR into it.
+The releases and tags should be made off this branch.

 This is a [k6](https://go.k6.io/k6) extension using the [xk6](https://github.com/grafana/xk6) system.

 | :exclamation: This is a proof of concept, isn't supported by the k6 team, and may break in the future.
 USE AT YOUR OWN RISK! |